 6) Dump Trucks

-They have an open container that is hydraulically lifted so its content can be dumped into a truck bed or on the ground at the correct destination.
+They have an open container that is hydraulically lifted so its content can be dumped into a bed or on the ground at the correct destination.

-7) Cement Trucks
+7) Cement Ones

-Engineers developed an automatic braking system that uses sensors to detect the truck's position and apply brakes if necessary to prevent these problems.
+Engineers developed an automatic braking system that uses sensors to detect the position and apply brakes if necessary to prevent these problems.

-8) Semi-Trailer Trucks
+8) Semi-Trailer

 Other types include boxcars, reefer units, and refrigerated containers.
-These vehicles are extremely heavy and require special experience to operate them safely.
+These are extremely heavy and require special experience to operate them safely.

 There are many ways drivers can become injured while operating a semi-tractor trailer.
 Examples include hitting pedestrians, being rear-ended, falling off the road, running into another vehicle, colliding with a bridge abutment, and crashing into a building.
 All of these events can cause serious injuries or even death.

-Why Truck Accidents Happen
+Why Accidents Happen

 Speeding